 The History Of Cappuccino – How Cappuccino Evolved

-The age of crema came about when steamed milk and the espresso became the drink of choice.
-The modern cappuccino, a 1:1:1 mix of espresso, steamed milk and milk froth on top gained popularity for the silky smooth texture, caffeine hit and the rather elegant looks and the great taste.
+The age of crema came about when steamed milk and espresso became the drink of choice.
+The modern cappuccino, a 1:1:1 mix of espresso, steamed milk and milk froth on top, gained popularity for the silky smooth texture, caffeine hit and the rather elegant looks and the great taste.

 When Did Cappuccino Come To England?

 The cappuccino arrived in England in the mid 20th century.
-With the steam and pump driven espresso machines arriving in the United Kingdom in years after the second world war espresso drinks and cappuccino became popular and common in cafeterias in England.
+With steam and pump driven espresso machines arriving in the United Kingdom in years after the second world war, espresso drinks and cappuccino became popular and common in cafeterias in England.

 Why Do They Put Chocolate On A Cappuccino?